- Geva Facts

 - In 1936, Social Security, a new federal program, was first announced here by John Townsend.

-- Prior to the construction of the Eastman Theatre, The Convention Hall was the cultural center for Rochester and artists such as Anna Pavlova, Enrico Caruso, Fritz Kreisler, Sergei Rachmaninoff Sir Arthur Conan Doyle and Arturo Toscanini appeared within these walls.
+- Prior to the construction of the Eastman Theatre, The Convention Hall was the cultural center for Rochester and world renowned artists such as Anna Pavlova, Enrico Caruso, Fritz Kreisler, Sergei Rachmaninoff, Sir Arthur Conan Doyle and Arturo Toscanini appeared within these walls.

 - The Convention Hall also hosted weekly wrestling and boxing matches, annual flower shows and dog shows.
 Even today the annual Dachshund Parade is held in Washington Square Park – one of the vestiges of events once held here.
 The building was also used as a hospital during the 1918 flu epidemic and as a tonsil clinic in 1930, sponsored by George Eastman.